ReedGraf/isd279games/README.md

 # ISD279Games
-These are external resources for the website isd279games.
+These are external resources for the website isd279games found [here](https://sites.google.com/view/isd-279-games).
+(The url may change but I will update this one)

 ## SWF Files
 Flash files used with [Ruffle](https://github.com/ruffle-rs/ruffle) on the ISD279 Games website.